 La Sonrisa Cigars (US)

 La Sonrisa Cigars was created in 2015 by its co-founders Wally and Tom.
 It is registered in the states of Arizona and Colorado.
 La Sonrisa is headquartered in Phoenix, AZ and has another office in Pueblo, CO.
 The primary purpose of the company is to distribute and sale our family of La Sonrisa cigars, The Charlotte, the Wally and Victory cigars.
 The company is a subsidiary of AZCO Importers LLC, which exclusive importer of our cigars.
-La Sonrisa Cigars is a member of the International Premium Cigar and Pipe Retailers (IPCPR) and Cigar Rights Association (CRA).
+La Sonrisa Cigars is a member of the Premium Cigar Association (PCA), Cigar Rights Association (CRA) and several other state and local associations and groups.
 The company also has an affiliation with Charlotte’s Way Foundation, a non-profit established to improve the reading skills of at-risk children.

 The principal office location of La Sonrisa cigars is: